 Older Adults Funeral Services and Symbolic Interactionism

 Symbolic interactionism is a descriptive theory that social workers and other professionals often use to describe a social problem.
-Symbolic interactionism focuses one the symbols that people create.
+Symbolic interactionism focuses on the symbols that people create.
 Straker (2002) describes the key aspects as; meanings of interactions, interpretations of symbols by others, the effect of others interpretations, social structures.
 Funerals services are often very symbolic.
-Although the symbolisms vary from funeral to funeral, they often are meant to do some of the following.
-Symbolically say good bye, give a memorial that symbolizes the dead, and celebrate the dead symbolic awakening into the afterlife.
+Although the symbolism varies from funeral to funeral, they often are meant to do some of the following.
+Symbolically say goodbye, give a memorial that symbolizes the dead, and celebrate the dead symbolic awakening into the afterlife.

 To use symbolic interactionism one would focus a lot on the various symbols.
 There are symbols both in the funeral itself and in the social problem of poor people not being able to afford the funeral.
 A symbolic interactionist would talk about the feelings associated with not being able to afford a funeral.
 Then how others viewing the poor’s lack of ability to finance a funeral are and what symbols they are made of.
 Then they would even compare that with how those outside thoughts can affect the poor even more.